smashysubash/smart_thermo_scanning_system/README.md

 npx create-react-app smarttemp

 # import the necessary libraries

-# in this project i used the database as a firebase firestore so we need to import the npm firebase package
+in this project i used the database as a firebase firestore so we need to import the npm firebase package

 npm install firebase

-# for login and sign up in this project i used bootstrap so we need to import bootstrap package
+#login and sign up in this project i used bootstrap so we need to import bootstrap package

 npm install react-bootstrap bootstrap